-Join Bob McGannon for an in-depth discussion in this video Determining the team members you need, part of Managing Project Teams.
+Join Bob McGannon for an in-depth discussion in this video Determining the team members you need, part of Project Management Foundations: Teams.

 Success or failure for your project can depend on one thing.…The team you are able to put together for your project.…Even in instances where you aren't the final decision maker…for who is to be on your team…it is wise to use as much influence as you can to fill your team properly.…Here are a few things to consider when pulling your project team together.…First, seek a balance between the four primary work styles.…Action, social, planner, and analyst.…